Dentists Share What Advice They Would Give To Their Younger Selves

 After looking through the responses, there were a few common themes:

 Always carry appropriate amounts of insurance.
-It seems unnecessary when you are young, but [expletive] happens, so be prepared.
+It seems unnecessary when you are young, but stuff happens, so be prepared.
 Having said that, shop around and get the best deal you can from a reputable source.
 It's your money, don't throw it away.
 There are lots of people wanting to take it from you.

 Learn about the market and how it works.

 Your time is valuable.
 Time is the currency of life.
-Spend it wisely lest someone else will spend it for you.
+Spend it wisely lest someone will spend it for you.

 Dentistry today has become a business.
 Young dentists need more training in human resources and finances.